Kwandes/nestjs-microservices/README.md

 You will need to connect to the database image and manually create a `ocpp` database within it.

 After that the services should be abile to automatically connect to it with the default database information.

+> Currently instead of implementing the database, the data is stored as a variables within the services.
+It gets reset every time you rerun/rebuild the service.

+## License

+Distributed under the MIT License.
+See [`LICENSE`](./LICENSE) for more information.